kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 ###### What happens if we reenable the feature if it was previously rolled back?

 The feature should start working again.
-However, the user need to remember that some Workload and PodGroup objects could already be stored in etcd and may affect the behavior of some of the existing workloads.
+However, the user needs to remember that some Workload and PodGroup objects could already be stored in etcd and may affect the behavior of some of the existing workloads.